SpikeHD/cs2-data-dumper/README.md

 ## What's this?
 Plain SDK that has basic functionality such as: hooking, interface getter, schema manager, basic math and basic ESP for demonstration purposes.

+## How has it been modified?
+I have added two major components, label creation and screen grabbing.
+A `dumps` folder will be created within the CS2 folder, and this will contain all of the images and label data gathered while you play the game.
+It captures an image/label pair once every second.

 Tested on:
 - Windows
 ## Media